Inverness Castle and the River Ness

 • the charming village of Beauly

-• the market town of Dingwall, which sits at the head of the Cromarty Firth
+• Dingwall, a market town which sits at the head of the Cromarty Firth

 • Invergordon, the mural town of the Highlands